gingerlee/portfolio/README.md

 ## Setup/Installation Requirements

-* _Clone this repository and load the index.html in the web browser of your choice._
+* _Enter this URL https://gingerlee.github.io/portfolio/ into the browser of your choice._

 ## Known Bugs